weiliubc/strategic_influencer_of_naive_agents/full_targeting/README.md

 This notebook tests the setup under a short horizon to ensure indices are correct.

 ### [Relevance of Delta](https://github.com/jbrightuniverse/strategic_influencer_of_naive_agents/blob/main/full_targeting/relevance_of_delta.html)
 This notebook demonstrates that the optimal target may change if delta changes.
+A control check with different initial opinions is in [this notebook](https://github.com/jbrightuniverse/strategic_influencer_of_naive_agents/blob/main/full_targeting/relevance_of_delta_control_check.html).